-ESL Lab
+ESL 330 ESL Lab

 Course Advisory: Familiarity with basic reading and writing skills: English alphabet letter names, numbers, and ability to follow directions.
 Provides structured listening comprehension and pronunciation practice, basic grammar practice, and elementary word processing practice for students new to the English language who wish to improve their own ability to speak and understand clearly.
+Students may take this course up to the maximum number of units over multiple semesters.
 This is an Open Entry/Open Exit, Pass/No Pass only course.
-One and one-half to four and one-half hours activity.
+One and one-half to four and one-half hours lab.